milesmcc/evalgen-poc/README.md

 **Importantly, many policies may be specific to the setting in which the model is deployed** (and, more broadly, different organizations may have different articulations of the same general policy), making it difficult to produce a single industry-wide set of policy evals.
 For example:

-* A company deploying a shopping assistant chatbot may want to enforce a policy that their chatbot not make any drug or dosage recommendations (and instead defers the user to a licensed pharmacist or medical professional); and
+* A company deploying a shopping assistant chatbot may want to enforce a policy that their chatbot must not make any drug or dosage recommendations (and instead defers the user to a licensed pharmacist or medical professional); and
-* A company deploying an automated customer support agent may wish to enforce a policy that their agent never mention competitors (in either a positive or negative light).
+* A company deploying an automated customer support agent may wish to enforce a policy that their agent never mentions competitors (in either a positive or negative light).

 How can organizations quantitatively assess how well their system adheres to a given policy across a wide range of situations?
 How can we move beyond "vibes-based" evals and one-off red teaming? **By operationalizing policies as evals!**

 Unfortunately, creating evaluations often requires a significant amount of effort.
-Writing evals can be highly labor intensive; grading evals perhaps equally so.
+Writing evals can be highly labor-intensive; grading evals perhaps equally so.
 Given the sheer number of policies that an organization may want to operationalize in an eval—as well as the number of different systems the organization may want to evaluate—this can quickly become a bottleneck.

 Perhaps language models can help!
 [Model-written evals](https://arxiv.org/abs/2212.09251) and [model-graded evals](https://github.com/openai/evals/blob/main/docs/eval-templates.md#the-model-graded-eval-template) are two recent approaches that use language models to generate and grade evals, respectively.
 These approaches make it possible to generate and run a large number of evals with significantly less human effort than would be required for human evals.
 Of course, these approaches are not perfect; I will note many limitations below.
 But they may be a good starting point for operationalizing policies as evals at scale.